3kwa/beatit/README.md

 ```

-All you need is a publisher with a `publish` method accepting a positional `subject` parameter and a named `payload`.
+All you need is a publisher with a `publish` method accepting two named arguments `subject` and `payload`.

 Instantiate a `Heart` instance with a `process` name and a `publisher`. *beats* will be published on the subject `heartbeat.<process>`.